 The performance of Debnam-Carey also brings Alicia to new heights, as every season it feels as though she discovers something more about this character and adds to the cocktail of life experiences she has.
 She can channel her pain beautifully, but also be strong and enter badass zombie-killer mode if need be.
 If you ever needed a microcosm of the character’s evolution, all you have to do is look at the image above from the upcoming season.
 Can you imagine this Alicia existing within the first season of Fear the Walking Dead?
 It’s hard to.
 It’s a sign of her heroism, her growth and her strength.

 What do you think could be coming for Alicia Clark on Fear the Walking Dead from here, and are you as impressed as we are with the growth of the character?
 Share below!
 Also be sure to cast your vote for her to win our Unsung Heroes poll at the link here!

 Meanwhile, be sure to also like CarterMatt on Facebook in the event you want to get some more insight when it comes to Fear the Walking Dead right away. it’s a great way to stay up to date with all of our scoop on the show.
 (Photo: AMC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!